Mangala Gowri Maduve

+Originally Putta Gowri Maduve starred Ranjani Raghavan and Rakksh.

-In 2018, Kavya Shree and Gagan Chinappa became the main leads and the series was renamed to Mangala Gowri Maduve on 6 April 2019.Highest ratings of mangal gowri maduve was 11.2 in u+r and 10.6 urban In March 2019, Chandrakala Mohan playing Rajeshwari quit the series with the death of her character.
+In 2018, Kavya Shree and Gagan Chinappa became the main leads and the series was renamed to Mangala Gowri Maduve on 6 April 2019.
+In March 2019, Chandrakala Mohan playing Rajeshwari quit the series with the death of her character.

 Synopsis

 The series started with the journey of ten-year-old, Putta Gowri, who was forced to marry a boy named Mahesh of the same age.
 Her life turned upside down as she tries to adjust to traditions and customs of her in-laws.
 The story then advanced to her adulthood as she raises her voice against orthodox rituals.

 Mahesh became a doctor and fell for his fellow doctor Hima.
 Her father and her father's sister plotted against Putta Gowri.
 They trick her to get Mahesh and Hima married.
 But Mahesh later realises that he loves only Gowri.
 Mahesh finally reunites with Putta Gowri in the end.
 Hima's father then repents for ruining his daughter's life.

 The renamed series title concentrates on the lives of Mangala Gowri and Rajeev.
 Mangala Gowri is the niece of Mahesh and the great-granddaughter of Rajeshwari aka Ajjamma.
 She is rebellious, but unexpectedly marries IPS officer Rajeev.